 Gomer Junior continues to allocate funds to a range of sporting activities, coaching and equipment which will provide better opportunities for all pupils to develop their Physical Education skills and enhance their opportunities throughout their time with us.
 It is important to the school that our pupils have opportunities to experience sports which may not ordinarily be available to them out of school.

-We are delighted to have been awarded our Gold School Games Award for a second consecutive year.
+We are delighted to have been awarded our Gold School Games Award, in June 2018, for a third consecutive year.
 This is due to our superb sporting provision.
-We are going for gold this current academic year: 2017-2018.
-A new addition to our curriculum, fencing, highlights our commitment to sporting endeavours.
+We are going for gold this current academic year: 208-2019.
+A new addition to our curriculum, fencing and bowls, highlights our commitment to sporting endeavours.

 PE Grant funding 2017-2018

 The use of the funding in the academic year 2016 – 2017 had significant benefits for the pupils and staff at our school, fostering a love of physical education and being an inspiration for all concerned.
 For a breakdown of the expenditure and its impact, please see below.

 The expenditure to buy in external coaches will have a positive impact on teaching and learning due to the range of specialist PE we can offer.
 This undertaking provides coaches for in school activities, along with INSET and support for staff.
 As there is a range of expertise amongst staff, outdoor games and gym coaches will be bought in to teach units of work.
 Class teachers will learn from this teaching so that they themselves can deliver future lessons.
 Similarly, specific coaches will be booked to provide more pupils more opportunities in the field of competitive team sports.

 Coaching sessions, during curriculum time, are usually followed by festivals/tournaments.
 These festivals begin locally but can lead to national competitions, making it even more worthwhile to attend.

 Elements of the funding will be used to upgrade sports equipment so that all pupils in the school can use high quality resources during their lessons.
 This in turn will enhance performance and progress.